Azure/azure-sdk-for-net/sdk/servicebus/Azure.Messaging.ServiceBus/TROUBLESHOOTING.md

 - [Verify the SAS token was generated correctly][AuthorizeSAS]
 - [Verify the correct RBAC roles were granted][RBAC]

-For more possible solutions, see: [Troubleshoot authentication and authorization issues with Service Bus][TroubleshootAuthenticationAuthorization].
+For more possible solutions, see: [Troubleshooting guide for Azure Service Bus][TroubleshootingGuide].

 ## Connectivity issues